wyfo/apischema/docs/data_model.md

 ## Dataclasses

-Because the library aims to bring the minimum boilerplate, it's build on the top of standard library.
+Because the library aims to bring the minimum boilerplate, it's built on the top of standard library.
 [Dataclasses](https://docs.python.org/3/library/dataclasses.html) are thus the core structure of the data model.

 Dataclasses bring the possibility of field customization, with more than just a default value.
-In addition to the common parameters of [`dataclasses.field`](https://docs.python.org/3/library/dataclasses.html#dataclasses.field), customization is done with `metadata` parameter; metadata can also be passed using PEP 593 `typing.Annotated`.
+In addition to the common parameters of [`dataclasses.field`](https://docs.python.org/3/library/dataclasses.html#dataclasses.field), customization is done with the `metadata` parameter; metadata can also be passed using PEP 593 `typing.Annotated`.

 With some teasing of features presented later: